 - 4 tablespoons hot pepper sauce

-- Arrange the chicken wings on the prepared baking sheets.
-Spray with oil, and sprinkle with kosher salt, pepper, garlic powder, onion powder, and smoked paprika.
+- Arrange the chicken wings on the prepared baking sheet.
+Spray them with oil, then sprinkle them with kosher salt, pepper, garlic powder, onion powder, and smoked paprika.
 Then give them another quick spray of oil.

-- Five minutes before wings are ready, prepare the Buffalo sauce: gently melt the butter in a microwave-safe bowl; Add the hot sauce and whisk to combine.
+- Ten minutes before the wings are ready, prepare the Buffalo sauce: gently melt the butter in a microwave-safe bowl.
+Add the hot sauce and whisk to combine.

-- Using tongs, toss the baked chicken wings in the Buffalo sauce.
+- Using tongs, toss the wings in the Buffalo sauce.
 Serve immediately, with (if desired) blue cheese dip and celery sticks.